by Texas Homesteader ~

-But if you’d prefer, use brown leaves instead.
+But if you’d prefer, use fallen leaves instead.
 Me?
-I’m a big fan of ‘use whatcha got’ and my community volunteer work is ripe ground for picking up free cardboard from used boxes.
+I’m a big fan of ‘use whatcha got’ and my community volunteer work is ripe ground for picking up free used corrugated cardboard boxes.

 At first I’d rip them into reasonable-sized chunks but as my hands got tired I’d become more & more tolerant of larger chunks too!
 HA!!
 Then I decided there must be a better way.

 Easier Cardboard Tearing For Compost

 Enter my rainwater collection area.
 You see, I have a large overflow tub next to my 55-gallon rain barrel.
-When the rain barrel is full, the overage rainwater is diverted into this large tub.
+When the rain barrel is full, the extra rainwater is diverted into this large tub.

 I bring home about a dozen box flats and drop them into the water.
 I give ’em a little push to submerge them and then walk away tending chores for a few minutes.

 l take all those wet cardboard flats to my tumbling composter and effortlessly tear it into small chunks.

 This not only gives me a hearty supply of browns for my compost, but adds a little water to the mix as well.
 A 2-fer-1 of sorts!
 I give the composter a quick tumble and I’m done!

-I love my *tumbling composter, it simplifies the compost-turning process, makes compost faster & helps keep critters out too!
+I love my *Lifetime tumbling composter, it simplifies the compost-turning process, makes compost faster & helps keep critters out too!
 It was such a great purchase when we moved out here!